jsheradin/Triangle-Square-Brute/README.md

 # triangle_squares

 ### About
-This is in response to [Puzzle: Is 36 the only triangle-square number?](https://www.youtube.com/watch?v=Gh8h8MJFFdI)
+This is in response to [Puzzle: Is 36 the only triangle-square number?](https://www.youtube.com/watch?v=Gh8h8MJFFdI) It was also just fun to make.

+Everything made and tested in Python 3.5.2, use at your own risk.

 ### Math
 Square numbers (duh):

 f(x)=x*x

 Triangle numbers: